|

 • Enable you to get support and advice as needed and when convenient for you.

-• Provides support without having to leave the house, which could be particularly helpful for those with limited transportation or mobility.
+• Provide support without your having to leave the house, which can be particularly helpful for those with limited transportation or mobility.

-• Provide the experience and knowledge of a broader pool of participants, which could be especially helpful if your loved one has a rare medical condition and special care needs.
+• Provide the experience and knowledge of a broader pool of participants, which can be especially helpful if your loved one has a rare medical condition and special care needs.

 Caregiver Support and Advice on the Web